 In 2010 Kraft Foods Inc. acquired Cadbury plc for $18.5 billion becoming the world leader in snacks.

 In 2012, Kraft Foods Inc. spun off its North American grocery portfolio, which is now known as the Kraft Foods Group.

 Kraft Canada is one of Canada’s largest CPG companies and has an unrivaled portfolio of brands people love.
 The portfolio includes iconic brands across 17 great categories, with 13 at #1 share and four at #2 share.
 In Canada, Kraft brands include Kraft Dinner macaroni and cheese, Jell-O, TASSIMO, Nabob, Amooza, Cracker Barrel, Kraft Peanut Butter and Kool-Aid.

 Nine mega brands include: Cracker Barrel, Philadelphia, Kraft Singles, Maxwell House, Kraft Shreds, Kraft Peanut Butter, TASSIMO, Kraft Dinner and Kraft Salad Dressings.

-• As a leading food company, we direct our charitable giving efforts towards fighting hunger in Canada by partnering with Food Banks Canada and focusing their efforts to support the growing capacity needs of their members.
+As a leading food manufacturer, we direct our charitable giving efforts towards fighting hunger in Canada by partnering with Food Banks Canada and focusing their efforts to support the growing capacity needs of their members.

 Are you interested in a position with Kraft Canada?
 Click on this link to find out more.